AndrewOwenMartin/AndrewOwenMartin.github.io/docs/hbmutm-freeman.md

 Most actions are performed without being explicitely aware of them.

 The big problem is making sense of the stimuli, and this can be done in one of two ways, i) full parsing of all signals, ii) context sensitive interpretation of a portion of the data.

+# Meaning, representation and intentionality

+all meaning is attached to the perseption, the odour, and not the stimukus, the odorant.

+the internal is private, like a compiledbinary for a unique architecture.

+start with smell

+how to be selective, selectively?

+The neuron doctrine treats macroscopic activity as a meaningless epiphenomenon.

+stimulus patterns are not fixed. learning a new pattern makes all other patterns change.

+the response to a stimulus changes as the meaning of an experience changes, even for an individual.

+1. plato. ideal forms to be accessed in the mind
+1. Descartes. primacy of thought.
+1. kant. we know only through categories. we know the world through mental representations.

+Perception must not be just the passive reception of forms but a circular relationship between actions of the body and the modification of forms.
+Perception is only *of* the altered surface of the self, never of any external forms themselves.
+We can share an idea like Pythagoras's Theorem quite successfully, but what it means to each individual is totally unique.
+Meanings are internal and may as well be compiled binaries for a unique architecture.
+The self 'assimilates' objects, that is it makes parts of itself similar to aspects of the world.

+A hemisphere of the forebrain has three sections, roughly stimulii, motor, and association.
+Anterior, lateral, medial.
+All senses reach the Anterior via relays in the brainstem except smell, which is directly connected.
+In humans the association area is the hippocampus.
+These sections make up the limbic system.

+Without a limbic system you can chew food placed in your mouth, walk when lead, and maintain homeostasis.
+But you don't do anything volitional.
+With only a limbic system in the forebrain you are severely incapacitatied but your actions are unmistakably intentional.

+How might you implement preafference in an ANN?
+This is when you pass